geneontology/obographs/README.md

 Note that these do not necessarily correspond 1:1 to OWL axiom types.
-The two above are different forms of equivalent classes axiom, the former suited to cases where we have multiple ontologies with overlapping
+The two above are different forms of equivalent classes axiom, the former suited to cases where we have multiple ontologies with overlapping (... truncated sentence)

 See [README-owlmapping.md](README-owlmapping.md) for mor details